michelmansour/direcljions/README.md

     lein run

-Now you can navigate to `http://localhost:3000` to use the app.
+Now you can navigate to `http://localhost:3000` (or whatever port you specified in the config file) to use the app.

 ## License